1990 Acura Integra RS “The A Car”

 1991 Nissan Sentra SE-R “Motorblowa”

-This is the 38 Car that podium finished The 25 Hour in its ChumpCar form.
+This is the 38 Car that podium finished The 25 Hour in its ChumpCar form where it picked up double podium finishes in one weekend.

 2001 Ford Mustang GT Bullitt “The Bullet”

 This car was used in the extreme sense of the term GT -Grand Touring.
-It was drag raced, autocrossed, run in the Silver State Classic, prosolo, car shows, you name it, all while being used to drive to work everyday.
+It was drag raced, autocrossed, run in the Silver State Classic, prosolo, car shows, run in the SCCA solo Nationals, you name it, all while being used to drive to work everyday.
 One of our favorites and won numerous National Tour solo titles.

 Box Cart Racer “Back in Black”

-This home built monster took home a lot of trophies for the kids (it was also crashed a lot).
+This home built monster took home a lot of trophies for the kids (and it was also crashed a lot).

 1991 Acura Integra “Krider Racing University”